-- A. General Nature of Compensation Arrangements with Rated Entities - B. Policy for Appeal by Issuers against the Rating being assigned to its Instruments - C. Policy for Placing Ratings on Credit Watch - D. Guidelines on What Constitutes Non-Cooperation - E. Policy for Withdrawal of Ratings - F. Gift Policy - G. Confidentiality Policy - H. Policy on Outsourcing of Activities - I. Policy on Provisional Ratings - J. FAQs on Ratings - K. Disclosure on Managing Conflict of Interest - L. Rating Process and Timeline - M. Policy regarding Monitoring and Review of Ratings - N. Rating Committee Composition, Responsibilities and Evaluation Criteria - O. Guidelines on Minimum Information Required for Rating - P. Guidelines on Seeking Information from External Entities - Q. Policy on Internal Approvals
+- 1. General Nature of Compensation Arrangements with Rated Entities - 2.
+Policy for Appeal - 3.
+Policy for Placing Ratings on Credit Watch - 4.
+Guidelines on What Constitutes Non-Cooperation - 5.
+Guidelines on Gifts - 6.
+Confidentiality Policy - 7.
+Policy on Outsourcing of Activities - 8.
+Policy on Provisional Ratings - 9.
+Disclosure on Managing Conflict of Interest - 10.
+Policy regarding Monitoring & Review of Ratings - 11.
+Policy for Withdrawal of Ratings - 12.
+Policy on Internal Approvals - 13.
+Functioning of Rating Committee - 14.
+Guidelines on Minimum Information Required for the Rating - 15.
+Guidelines on Seeking Information from External Entities - 16.
+Roles and Responsibilities of Credit Rating Analyst - 17.
+IOSCO Code of Conduct adopted by Acuite - 18.
+SEBI Code of Conduct adopted by Acuite - 19.
+Guidelines on debt servicing confirmations pertaining to unlisted debt instruments (Retail Debentures / Retail Deposits) - 20.
+Guidelines on Key Financial Indicators in case of non-cooperation by the issuer (unlisted entity)